cycle23/adrian-AIY-voice-demo/README.md

 - [Python Threading Example](https://gist.github.com/sebdah/832219525541e059aefa)

 Notes:
 - This project was for a middle school student I mentored.
 The code was just put together as quickly as possible to achieve our goals, not to show software best practices.
+I know very little about Android development.
 - The use of IntentService may be overkill in this implementation since Volley is already placing web requests in the background.